ManeuverOn/rfiv-reader/README.md

 # rfiv-reader

 This code was designed to run on a Raspberry Pi with the [DLP USB RFID reader](https://www.dlpdesign.com/rf/dlp-rfid2-ds-v114.pdf).
 It connects to the patient MongoDB database and saves timestamp/location datapoints to patient documents if that patient's RFID tag is detect by the reader.
+The main program logic is located in [reader.py](reader.py).

 ## Setup